sofia-calgaro/ZeroNuFit.jl/README.md

 The file consists of a file of independent spectra to include in the fit (for example channels or partitions).
 A partition is defined uniquely by a range of time-stamps, a detector name and an experiment name.

+> [!NOTE]
-> **&#9432;** In principle the 'detector' does not need to be a single detector but can be a label for any groups of detectors.
+> In principle the 'detector' does not need to be a single detector but can be a label for any groups of detectors.
 This allows to make fits where all detectors are fit together.

 For each a dictonary is provided similar to the one below: